Tenants who are looking for new places to live will often enter into lease agreements with their landlords before moving

 Then, your lease will expire 30 days after the date your next rent payment is due.

-You must show certain documentation, such as a protective order and/or proof that the perpetrator has been charged with a crime.
+However, you must provide certain documentation to your landlord, such as a protective order and/or proof that the perpetrator has been charged with a crime.

 In this case, the landlord may decide to sue the perpetrator for the unpaid rent instead of coming after both of you.